Chapter 6

 God Knows Our Limitations

-God only expects us to deal with the areas of sin that He knows we
+God only expects us to deal with the areas of sin that He knows

-a formula doesn't work.
+That is why a formula doesn't work.

 The Christian Walk Is Not A Set Of